 Augmentation

-AI can augment Human Intelligence by automating routine tasks, providing insights from Data Analysis, and enhancing decision-making processes.
-This allows humans to focus on higher-level cognitive activities that require creativity and emotional understanding.
+AI can assist humans by automating routine tasks, analysing massive datasets, and providing insights.
+This allows humans to focus on higher-level activities that require creativity, empathy, and decision-making.

 Collaboration